|Gio's Zed Miscellany|

 In 2011, I said hello to Zed #3 on the left and sayonara to Zed #2 on the right.
-It's just turned into 2016, and I've still got Zed #3.
-Over 16 years and more than 220,000 miles across the three Zeds.
+It's now the summer of 2018, and I've still got Zed #3.
+Over 18 years and more than 240,000 miles across the three Zeds.

 A few updates on Series 6 differences, audio and tyre suppliers.
 Details here.
 Have a browse.